What File Format Should I Upload for Printing?

 • Universal compatibility

-• Has to be saved with an RGB colorspace before printing
+• Must be saved with an RGB color profile before printing

 Flattening Layers